EventFlow: Forecasting Temporal Point Processes with Flow Matching: Related Work

-Our work can be viewed as a novel approach to building flexible decoders for TPPs, extending flow matching to the setting of continuous-time event sequences.
-In contrast previous generative approaches, our model is trained in a likelihood-free manner and is non-autoregressive.
-The work of \citet{ludke2023add} is most closely related to ours, but we emphasize that \citet{ludke2023add} require an involved training and sampling procedure.
-In contrast, our method is straightforward to both implement and sample from, while simultaneously outperforming existing approaches.
+\looseness=-1 Our \texttt{EventFlow} model can be viewed as a flexible, non-autoregressive decoder for TPPs, obtained by extending flow matching to continuous-time event sequences.
+Among existing approaches, \citet{ludke2023add, ludke2026editbased} are most closely related in spirit.
+However, their method relies on a relatively involved training and sampling pipeline based on iterative refinement.
+In contrast, \texttt{EventFlow} admits a particularly simple regression-based formulation which is straightforward to implement.
+While previous works have studied marked TPPs \citep{du2016recurrent, mei2017neural, draxler2025transformers, changdeep}, \texttt{EventFlow} is focused on modeling the event times themselves.